Start here

 Mega-wut?
 Making sense of energy metrics (part 3)

-We're here to get a better feel for how many renewables we need to build, how many we've built already, and how we might compare the relative value of different power producers.
+How many renewables do we need to build?
+How many have we built already?
+And how we might compare the relative value of different power producers?

 23